AAP targets PM, says CBI will get pencils, geometry boxes at Sisodia's house; BJP hits back | Politics

 The Kejriwal government raised the commission for wholesale licensees from 2 per cent to 12 per cent.
 Of this, 6 per cent in cash was collected for the AAP government by several people, two of which left the country as soon as a CBI probe was recommended,'' Verma alleged at a press conference.

+Delhi Congress leader Alka Lamba said the party fully welcomes the CBI probe into the ''corruption'' in Excise Policy 2021-22 of the Kejriwal government.

+''Those (AAP) claiming to be 'kattar imandar' (hardcore honest) are proving to be 'kattar beiman' (hardcore dishonest) party.
+We would like to ask Sisodia if he was following a policy of honesty and why was this policy withdrawn?'' she posed.

-The Congress said the ''relentless misuse'' of agencies against political rivals erodes their credibility and gives an opportunity even for the corrupt to get away.
+Congress leader Pawan Khera said the ''relentless misuse'' of agencies against political rivals erodes their credibility and gives an opportunity even for the corrupt to get away.

 ''The flip side to relentless misuse of agencies against political rivals is that even legitimate, rightful actions of agencies come under a cloud of suspicion. ''In the process, the corrupt get away, hiding behind the 'misuse' argument and the honest end up paying the price,'' Khera tweeted.